Has your child's teacher let you know that they think your child has ADHD?

 If your child is diagnosed with ADHD, you'll need to work closely with your child's school.

-The school nurse may play a role in dispensing ADHD medications.
-Your child's teacher will be important in carrying out the behavioral part of a treatment plan.
+The school nurse may play a role in dispensing ADHD medications and monitoring for side effects.
+Your child's teacher will be important in carrying out the behavioral part of a treatment plan and in communicating about the effectiveness of medications.

 As a parent, you'll need to keep open the lines of communication with the teacher to ensure a consistent system of incentives and discipline between school and home.

-For example, a younger child's teacher may make a checklist and reward the child with a star or smiley face each time he or she completes a certain number of items on the list.
+For example, a younger child's teacher may make a checklist and reward the child with a star or smiley face each time they complete a certain number of items on the list.

 You may have a similar system at home or provide a bigger reward -- such as a special dinner, a family movie night, or an extra hour of TV or computer time -- when your child gets a certain number of stars or smiley faces.